rschristopher/rschristopher.github.io/src/custody/protocols/index.md

  it is not enough (such as wanting full privacy and verifying every transaction through secured full nodes).

 In these cases it is recommended to have a custom protocol.
-That is, step-by-step instructions that you print, and can be followed by you and your loved ones.
+That is, step-by-step instructions that you print;
+ instructions that can be followed by you and your loved ones.